amayra/dingleberry-os/README.rst

 RISC-V is a relatively new architecture.
 It's so new that it's hard to get real hardware (not many full featured 64 bit CPUs on the market, forget about PCs).
 It's basically an academic project that is now being commercialized.
-And maybe due to the academic roots, the instruction set is extremely simple, and while you need to go through hundreds of pages of vendor docs to understand x86 and ARM from basic instruction set to kernel mode operation, you can learn all of RISC-V in an afternoon or so.
-Also, while the x86 and ARM docs deal with legacy problems, the RISC-V docs are full of enlightenment remarks about ISA design and reasons for specific design choices.
+And maybe due to the academic roots, the instruction set is extremely simple.
+While you need to go through hundreds of pages of vendor docs to understand x86 and ARM from basic instruction set to kernel mode operation, you can learn all of RISC-V in an afternoon or so.
+Also, while the x86 and ARM docs are full of dealing with legacy problems, the RISC-V docs are full of enlightening remarks about ISA design and reasons for specific design choices.

-Clearly, RISC-V is designed to target embedded and special-purpose applications, maybe expecting even an even worse fragmented ecosystem than ARM.
+RISC-V is supposed to scale from embedded to super computers, but it clearly focuses on embedded and special-purpose applications rather than "PC" hardware, maybe expecting even an even worse fragmented ecosystem than ARM.
 They expect and _encourage_ that vendor add extensions to the ISA for special applications.
 ARM does the opposite (you need a virtually unaffordable "architectural" license to make changes to the ISA), and x86 is not available as configurable IP at all.

-But they try to mitigate this by standardizing the CPUI environment.
+But they try to mitigate this by standardizing the CPU environment.
 There are standard mechanisms for all the messy low level things.
 Some things are abstracted by a well-defined firmware interface (that isn't a horrific abomination like EFI, and can even be reimplemented without much trouble).